zelima/Feefteen_puzzle/README.md

 ## Processing

-Run the following script from /scirpts directory to download and process the data:
+Run the following script from /scirpts directory to start game:

 ```
 python _15Puzzle_puzzleclass.py